yasutakatou/IMS/README.md

 - Added the ability to **check the speaker** in the incident management channel.

+### v0.91

+- Alerts with referring URLs now forward content to the default channel
+	- With Reaacji Channeler , it is difficult to understand the content of forwarded alerts, so we have made the forwarding at least include the content of those with links.

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.